joshuaeckroth/cinf401-website/notes/syllabus.markdown

 ## Honor code

-You are allowed to a small amount of code from websites (assuming the code is open source).
+You are allowed to use a small amount of code from websites (assuming the code is open source).
 You must indicate where you got the code (put comments in the code).
 More than 50% of your work or your group's combined work must be original.

 I am strongly in agreement with the [Stetson University Honor Code](http://www.stetson.edu/other/honor-system/).
 Any form of cheating is not acceptable, will not be tolerated, and could lead to dismissal from the University.